mamertmg/playgrounds/README.md

 ## New
 - Small demo for event CRUD on the detailpage
-- Implemented and or improved CRUD for event and lost&found
+- Implemented and/or improved CRUD for event and lost&found

 ## Usage